ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ## Sample Code

-As always there's a GitHub Repo .
+As always there's a GitHub Repo [CEC.Blazor.Editor](https://github.com/ShaunCurtis/CEC.Blazor.Editor).
+CEC.Blazor.ModalEditor is the project for this article.

 ## Infrastructure Classes